 The current Intestacy Rules can be found here.

-In some cases this can mean that people who were important to the deceased are not provided for.
+Sometimes this can mean that people who were important to the deceased are not provided for.
 That can give rise to a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
-A successful claim may result in the division of the Estate being changed to ensure that, for example, a co-habiting partner is provide for.
+A successful claim may result in the division of the Estate being changed to ensure that, for example, a co-habiting partner is provided for.

 If there is no Will and no-one is entitled to the Estate under the Intestacy Rules the assets of the deceased will pass to the Government under the “bona vacantia” rules.